The province of Chumbivilcas in Cusco

 More information

-Traditional festivities are very famous in Chumbivilcas.
+The traditional festivities are very famous in Chumbivilcas.
 It highlights the fights of Toqto (February 2) in which the communities of Canas and Chumbivilcas face each other throwing stones with guaracazos.
-The party includes dance and music demonstrations.
+The festival includes dance and music demonstrations.

-Chumbivilcas is also famous for the takanakuy festival held every year on December 25.
-This festivity consists of bare-knuckle fights between people from the same community to demonstrate the strength of the competitors.
+Chumbivilcas is also famous for the takanakuy festivity celebrated every year on December 25.
+This festival consists of a fist fight between people from the same community to demonstrate the strength of the competitors.
 It takes place in different communities of the province.

 Some tips for your visit

-Every June 21st the anniversary of the creation of the province of Chumbivilcas is celebrated.
-Civic demonstrations such as parades and music and dance performances are held in the Santo Tomás district.
-It's a good date to go.
+Every June 21st, the anniversary of the creation of the province of Chumbivilcas is celebrated.
+In the district of Santo Tomás, civic demonstrations such as parades and music and dance shows are held.
+It is a good date to go.

-During your visit to Chumbivilcas do not forget to bring cash (most hotels and restaurants do not accept cards), documents, sunscreen, raincoat, hat (or cap) as well as warm clothing for the cold nights of the region.
+During your visit to Chumbivilcas do not forget to bring cash (most hotels and restaurants do not accept credit cards), documents, sunscreen, rain poncho, hat (or cap) and warm clothing for the cold nights of the region.